skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 It is composed of the following components:

 #. **Controller**: The controller will monitor the status of the replicas and re-launch a new replica if one of them fails.
 It also autoscales the number of replicas if autoscaling config is set (see :ref:`Service YAML spec <service-yaml-spec>` for more information).
 #. **Load Balancer**: The load balancer will route the traffic to all ready replicas.
-It is a lightweight HTTP server that listens on the service endpoint and redistribute the requests to one of the replicas.
+It is a lightweight HTTP server that listens on the service endpoint and distribute the requests to one of the replicas.

 All of the process group shares a single controller VM.
 The controller VM will be launched in the cloud with the best price/performance ratio.
 You can also :ref:`customize the controller resources <customizing-sky-serve-controller-resources>` based on your needs.